Can Toys Be Recycled? Some Recycling Plastic Toys Options 🧸

-When you look back – one of the very best things in childhood – is getting a new toy.
-The sheer joy and excitement in getting an amazing new toy that you have been waiting and hoping for.
-Of course – like many things in life – the hot toy of today – could become the unwanted item of tomorrow.
-In 2019 – with so many toys made from plastic – you may be asking “can toys be recycled?”
+Can Toys Be Recycled? 🧸: when you look back at your childhood, one of the very best experience you may have is getting a new toy, along with spending time with your family and friends, of course.
+The sheer joy and excitement in getting an amazing new toy that you have been waiting and hoping for is something you will never forget.
+Of course, like many things in life, the hot toy of today could become the next unwanted item of tomorrow.
+In 2021, with already countless amounts of toys made from plastic, you may be asking “can toys be recycled?”

-Up to now – the only real option to recycle toys was to break them up into various items yourself.
+Up to now, the only real option to recycle toys was to break them up into various items yourself.
 The website earth911.com explains:

 “To recycle children’s toys, you’ll most likely need to break them apart into separate materials.
-While metal and electronics components can be easier to recycle, toy pieces made of plastic and wood may be more difficult.”
+While metal and electronics components can be easier to recycle, toy pieces made of plastic and wood may be more difficult.

 “Recycling plastic toys is difficult.
 You are unlikely to find municipal programs that accept them.
 The main problem is identifying what type(s) of plastic the toys are made from.”